Collecting change to make sustainable change for Earth

 Sister Dorothy Urban, SSJ

-Mary Vanderhoof, Associate in Mission
+Mary Vanderhoof, SSJ Associate in Mission

 Pope Francis and Laudato Si'